Tutorial: Discover servers running on Hyper-V with Azure Migrate: Discovery and assessment

 The host must be running Windows Server 2019, Windows Server 2016, or Windows Server 2012 R2.

-Verify inbound connections are allowed on WinRM port 5985 (HTTP), so that the appliance can connect to pull VM metadata and performance data, using a Common Information Model (CIM) session.
+Verify inbound connections are allowed on WinRM port 5985 (HTTP), so that the appliance can connect to pull server metadata and performance data, using a Common Information Model (CIM) session.

-- Internet access on for the VM, directly or via a proxy.
+- An external virtual switch, and internet access on the appliance, directly or via a proxy.

 Prepare an Azure user account

-To create an Azure Migrate project and register the Azure Migrate appliance, you need an account with:
+To create a project and register the Azure Migrate appliance, you need an account with: